singhayushh/singhayushh.github.io/content/blogs/political-ideologies.md

 Another ideology that focuses more on individual freedom - Liberalism does believe in the necessity of a government though, but the government is limited to only protecting their individual rights and providing those services I mentioned above.

-With liberalism limiting the government's involvement in economic control, downside will be very similar to that of capitalism - economic unequality, plus individuals and business exploiting resources for their profit (as they are free to do it) leaving the future generation and environemnt in risk.
+With liberalism limiting the government's involvement in economic control, downside will be very similar to that of capitalism - economic unequality, plus individuals and business exploiting resources for their profit (as they are free to do it) leaving the future generation and environment in risk.

 ## 7. Socialism